Prospective students may apply for admission:

 Master of Public Health

 For admission, applicants must demonstrate a strong academic record, background and/or experience relevant to public health, well-articulated career goals relevant to public health, and a commitment to the health of the community.
-A complete application includes official transcripts, a personal letter of application, and three letters of recommendation (preferably at least one academic letter).
-Submission of GRE (or MCAT, LSAT, DMAT, or GMAT) scores is highly encouraged.
+A complete application includes unofficial transcripts, a personal letter of application, and three letters of recommendation (preferably at least one academic letter).
+Submission of GRE (or MCAT, LSAT, DMAT or GMAT) scores is NOT required for full review of applications

-Applications for the M.P.H. program are handled through the Storrs campus.
+Applications for the M.P.H. program are handled through The Graduate School.
 For detailed information on the application process, please visit the M.P.H.
 Admission page.

-To request more information regarding the M.P.H. program itself, contact Ms. Holly Samociuk in the M.P.H. office at firstname.lastname@example.org.
+To request more information regarding the M.P.H. program itself, contact the M.P.H. office at firstname.lastname@example.org.

 The Master of Dental Science Program is an interdepartmental program leading to the degree of Master of Dental Science.
-This program is only available to students enrolled in a graduate dental education program in the UConn School of Dental Medicine.
-Admission to the Master of Dental Science (MDentSc) program is generally limited to the summer sessions.
+This program is only available to students enrolled in a dental residency program in the UConn School of Dental Medicine.
 Students pursue their Clinical Dental Residency Certificate while working on their Master’s degree.

 The documents needed are as follows: